Inside: What you can do before, during and after aggressive sibling arguments to diffuse things before fights erupt and turn violent.

 You are in the right place!

-In fact, I’ve surveyed over 100,000 parents and they’ve told me they have tried to ignore the arguing and the fighting, hoping that it would just go away.
+In fact, I’ve surveyed over 100,000 parents and some have told me they have tried to ignore the arguing and the fighting, hoping that it would just go away.

 They have tried to focus on the good, ignore the bad…